ajw108/voice_recognition_package/README.md

 	All angles are determined with respect to horizontal formed by looking at the user from the robot's perspective.
 Thus, if the user's arms were straight horizontally (mimicking an axis), the user's left arm would represent the +x direction, the user's right arm would represent the -x direction, and +z and -z are standard up and down.
 The representation shown above means that the angles of the user's left upper arm and forearm are both within regions centered around 0 degrees, and the angles of the user's right upper arm and forearm are both within regions centered around 90 degrees.
 This would correspond to the user making an "L" shape with the right and left arms.

 	All of the pose data, including the values of RJ's joint angles and the angular bounds for the poses, as well as the functions to compare angles and move between poses are all contained within the script poses.py.
 This script is non-executable and is imported into nodes to be able to call those functions.
 Poses.py also uses functions from the script vector_operations.py, which contains mathematical functions to determine angles from vectors.

+	Motion between poses is currently done using the trajectory controller, which designs a trajectory for RJ by taking as input a series of points in RJ's joint-space as well as a time value in which to complete the trajectory.
+Poses.py contains a dictionary that has these joint-space values.
+For example:

+		1 : {'left' : [.8, -.8, -3, 0, 0, 0, 0], #Y
+		'right' : [-.8, -.8, 3, 0, 0, 0, 0]},

+	This structure represents RJ's left arm and right arm.
+These values were determined by physically moving RJ to the desired configuration and checking the various angles using software.
+This was necessary due to the need to avoid obstacles within the cell that contains RJ.
+This also makes trajectory generation more complex, as having straight arms will very likely hit the walls when moving between poses, and having bent arms makes the poses very ambiguous.
+This is done by including an additional parameter "bend" passed to the moveToPose function.
+If "bend" is true, the arms will move to a safe bent state before moving to another pose.
+This should always be used.
+In fact, the parameter is probably unnecessary and the program can be simplified to exclude it and always move to the bent state first.
+Also of note is the fact that each of these bent states is "hardcoded" based off of the particular pose.
+There is likely a much more robust way of handling this motion.

 	User tracking, as stated above, is done simply by choosing the first user seen by the skeleton tracker.
 The skeleton tracker software handles the movement of users, so the only parameter needed to keep track of the current user is an assigned UserID and the user's starting position.
 From there, before accepting any input, the detector node checks to make sure the input is coming from the current UserID and that this user is not too far away from the starting position, as specified by a tolerance.
 If the user is too far away or the current UserID cannot be found, the program resets all boolenas and restarts the user-choosing process.